ImagicalMine/ImagicalMine/README.md

 - The original code in ImagicalMine is from [PocketMine-MP](https://github.com/PocketMine/PocketMine-MP).
 All original code structure and base was written by the [PocketMine Team](https://github.com/PocketMine).
 - ImagicalMine's code sources include from [Katana](https://github.com/Hydreon/Katana), [Steadfast2](https://github.com/Hydreon/Steadfast2), [PocketMine-0.13.x](https://github.com/HmyTeamOrganization/PocketMine-0.13.x), [Genisys](https://github.com/iTXTech/Genisys) & [ClearSky](https://github.com/ClearSkyTeam/ClearSky).
 - The switch for incompatible plugins is from a Pull Request from @PEMapModder on official repo.
+- The weather system was written by @matcracker.
+- The hunger system is from Katana, but most of them was rewritten by @thebigsmileXD.
+- The redstone system was written by @aodzip.
+- The potion class was written by @thebigsmileXD.

 ## Can I test ImagicalMine before I download it?